‘Legion’ FX Television Series Promises A Fresh Take On The X-Men Universe

 A photo posted by Legion (@legion_fx) on

 Hawley thinks the biggest challenge for Legion is to make it appealing to non-comics fans as well as the Marvel diehards who will no doubt tune in.
-TVLine reports him saying that he wanted to focus first on the romance between Haller and Rachel Kelly’s character Syd (a fellow mental health patient) and then write the high-concept genre elements around it.
+TVLine reports Hawley saying that he wanted to focus first on the romance between Haller and Rachel Kelly’s character, Syd (a fellow mental health patient) and then write the high-concept genre elements around it.

 The FX series is also deliberately messing with viewer expectations in both aesthetic and filming style.
-Stevens went on Variety‘s podcast Remote Controlled and spoke about how the aesthetic of Legion is reminiscent of “strange” filmmakers like Stanley Kubrick and Wes Anderson.
+Stevens went on Variety‘s podcast, Remote Controlled, and spoke about how the aesthetic of Legion is reminiscent of “strange” filmmakers like Stanley Kubrick and Wes Anderson.

-Hawley also spends a lot of time talking about how Legion is a very subjective series.
+Hawley also spent a lot of time talking about how Legion is a very subjective series.

 “Every moment you’re experiencing is what he’s experiencing,” he says, per USA Today.
 “His perception of reality sometimes feels retro and sometimes feels futuristic.”